Understanding and Overcoming RED-S: Insights from Allison Yamamoto

 How to Spot RED-S

-- Physical Symptoms: Fatigue, frequent injuries, digestive issues, and irregular menstrual cycles.
+• Physical Symptoms: Fatigue, frequent injuries, digestive issues, irregular or missing menstrual cycles.

-- Cognitive Symptoms: Brain fog, irritability, and lack of motivation.
+• Cognitive Symptoms: Brain fog, mood swings, irritability, and lack of motivation.

 Key Takeaways from Allison’s Approach